pydantic/pydantic/docs/usage/validation_decorator.md

 # TODO replace find_file with something that isn't affected the filesystem
 import os
 from pathlib import Path
-from typing import Pattern, Optional
+from typing import Optional, Pattern

-from pydantic import validate_arguments, DirectoryPath
+from pydantic import DirectoryPath, validate_arguments

 @validate_arguments